-- Latch, grade A: Two sets of lower anchors sit in slits in the leather and are accessible; the seat reclines for even better access.
+- Latch, grade A: Two sets of lower anchors sit in slits in the leather of the Toyota's second row seat and are accessible; the seat reclines for even better access.
 Three top tether anchors sit near the top of the seatbacks; they're clearly marked and easy to use.

-- Infant, grade A: This seat was easy to install and our 5-foot-6-inch front passenger had ample legroom.
+- Infant, grade A: This seat was easy to install in the Toyota 4Runner and our 5-foot-6-inch front passenger had ample legroom.

-- Rear-facing convertible, grade A: Again, this seat was easy to install and our 5-foot-6-inch front passenger had abundant legroom.
+- Rear-facing convertible, grade A: Again, this seat was easy to install in the SUV and our 5-foot-6-inch front passenger had abundant legroom.

-- Forward-facing convertible, grade A: Installation was easy, and the seat fit well and had ample room after we removed the head restraint.
+- Forward-facing convertible, grade A: Installation into this Toyota was easy, and the seat fit well and had ample room after we removed the head restraint.

-- Booster, grade A: After removing the head restraint, this seat also fit well.
-The buckles are on stable bases, which should make them easier for kids to grasp and use independently.
+- Booster, grade A: After removing the Toyota's head restraint, this seat also fit well.
+The Toyota 4Runner's buckles are on stable interior bases, which should make them easier for kids to grasp and use independently.

 Solid indicates an A grade for optimum ease of use and fit.
 So-So indicates B or C grades for one to two ease-of-use or fit issues.
 Skip It indicates D or F grades.